Views: 0 Author: ICEVER-Nancy Publish Time: 2026-05-20 Origin: ICEVER

 2700K–3000K: Warm white light with more red wavelengths

-4000K–5000K: Neutral white light with a balanced spectrum
+4000K–5000K: Neutral white light with a balanced spectrum, suitable for Vegetative Growth Light

-5000K–6500K: Cool white light with more blue wavelengths
+5000K–6500K: Cool white light with more blue wavelengths, is generally considered the closest color temperature range to natural daylight.

 Although color temperature describes how light appears to the human eye, it also indicates the relative balance between red and blue wavelengths that plants use for photosynthesis.

-The Effects of Light of Different Color Temperatures on Plants White lamps can emit many different colors.
+White lamps can emit many different colors.
 These colors have a certain effect on your plants.
 The color your led-lamp emits is CCT (Correlated Color Temperature).

 Color temperature is expressed in Kelvin or K. Depending on the Kelvin value your lamp will have a certain color.